Skip to main content

 Company: Esperion Therapeutics, Inc.

-Nexletol (bempedoic acid) is a first-in-class, adenosine triphosphate-citrate lyase (ACL) inhibitor for the treatment of adults with heterozygous familial hypercholesterolemia or established atherosclerotic cardiovascular disease who require additional lowering of LDL-Cholesterol.
+Nexletol (bempedoic acid) is an adenosine triphosphate-citrate lyase (ACL) inhibitor used for cardiovascular risk reduction and the treatment of primary hyperlipidemia.

 Development timeline for Nexletol